starmaid/starmaid.github.io/blog/_posts/2022-02-12-stanford-bed-extender.md

 ![](/blog/img/bed/cuts.png)

 Then, for all `52"` pieces, use the jigsaw to round the corners.
 Be careful and keep control of the blade.
+Also, dont leave extra material.
+These are the width pieces, which should be slightly less than the width of your full-sized mattress (`54"`).

 ![](/blog/img/bed/rounded.png)